-G246 Geological Hazards And Natural Catastrophes 3 credits (3 lec hrs/wk)
+G246 Geological Hazards And Natural Catastrophes 3 credits (3 lec hrs/

-The causes and effects of earthquakes, tsunamis, landslides, ground subsidence and collapse, floods, storms, coastal erosion, and volcanic eruptions.
-The possibilities for prediction and mitigation will be examined, as will the potential for natural hazards in Oregon.
+The causes and effects of earthquakes, tsunamis, landslides, ground subsidence and collapse, floods, storms, coastal erosion, volcanic eruptions and more will be addressed.
+The potential for prediction and mitigation will be examined, as will potential for natural hazards in Oregon and the Pacific Northwest.